LPARS/ansible-role-puppet-agent/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    puppet_variant: "openvox"

+The variant of the agent package to install.
+Choices include puppet or openvox.
+Defaults to openvox.

-    puppet_version: "7"
+    puppet_version: "8"

 The major version of Puppet/OpenVox to be installed.
+Defaults to version 8.

     puppet_agent_server_fqdn: ""